alinex/node-builder/README.md

 Compile coffee script
 ```

-Or give an directory and use uglify to compress the **just now experimental**
+Or give an directory and use uglify to compress the extension.
-extension.
-It works for live server but will break source maps for node-error
-and makes your coverage report unreadable.

 ``` sh
 builder ./node-error -c compile --uglify